MicrosoftDocs/Hololens/hololens/hololens-insider.md

 Max - 60 days

 Steps to use this policy correctly:
-1. Create a device configuration profile for kiosk targeting AAD groups and assign it to Hololens device(s).
+1. Create a device configuration profile for kiosk targeting AAD groups and assign it to HoloLens device(s).
-1. Create a custom OMA URI based device configuration which sets this policy value to desired number of days (> 0) and assign it to Hololens device(s).
+1. Create a custom OMA URI based device configuration which sets this policy value to desired number of days (> 0) and assign it to HoloLens device(s).
-1. Enroll Hololens devices and verify both configurations get applied to the device.
+1. Enroll HoloLens devices and verify both configurations get applied to the device.
 1. Let AAD user 1 sign-in when internet is available, once user signs-in and AAD group membership is confirmed successfully, cache will be created.
-1. Now AAD user 1 can take Hololens offline and use it for kiosk mode as long as policy value allows for X number of days.
+1. Now AAD user 1 can take HoloLens offline and use it for kiosk mode as long as policy value allows for X number of days.
 1. Steps 4 and 5 can be repeated for any other AAD user N. Key point here is that any AAD user must sign-in to device using Internet so at least once we can determine that they are member of AAD group to which Kiosk configuration is targeted.

 > [!NOTE]